 Terrorscapes.
 Transnational Memory of Totalitarian Terror and Genocide in Post-war Europe, Workshop at Netherlands Institute for Advanced Study in the Humanities and Social Sciences, Wassenaar 23rd January 2013.

 Terrorscapes.
 Transnational Memory of Totalitarian Terror and Genocide in Post-war Europe, Workshop at Netherlands Institute for Advanced Study in the Humanities and Social Sciences, Wassenaar 29 November 2011.

 The Heritage of the Atlantic Wall: Seeking a common European response, Workshop, University of Cambridge, 3-5 August 2011.

 Field School in Forensic Archaeology

 Crime Scene Documentation

-- Holocaust archaeology – in particular Treblinka extermination and labour camps in Poland, the Occupation of Alderney and Semlin camp in Belgrade.
+- Holocaust archaeology – in particular Treblinka extermination and labour camps (Poland), the Occupation of Alderney, Semlin (Serbia), Bergen-Belsen (Germany) and Adampol (Poland).